I have one serious trick I keep up my sleeve to create a fun family dinner and have the kids asking if we can sit together for an evening meal!

 Perfect Family Dinner Conversation Starters

-Here are my 20 of my favorite recent questions (reprinted with permission).
+Here are my 20 of my favorite recent questions.
 Start with these questions as the perfect family dinner conversation starters.

 1. If there was one thing you could do in the world and people would remember you by it, what would that thing be?